Dr Alan Ruddock, Associate Professor of Sport Physiology and Performance at Sheffield Hallam University

 • Contributing to the QAA Subject Benchmark Statement for Sport and Exercise Sciences

-• Supervising 5 PhD candidates across sleep, recovery, speed training, and blood flow restriction research
+• Supervising 7 PhD candidates across sleep, recovery, speed training, blood flow restriction, polyphenols and disability sport classification

 • Delivering applied sport science support to elite boxing athletes through Boxing Science